wcandillon/react-native-webgpu/README.md

 React Native implementation of WebGPU using [Dawn](https://dawn.googlesource.com/dawn).
 This is currently a technical preview for early adopters.
-We still have a lot of rough edges and missing features.

 ## Installation

-Please note that the package name is `react-native-wgpu` (not `react-native-webgpu`).
+Please note that the package name is `react-native-wgpu`.

 ```
 npm install react-native-wgpu